hugoaboud/pySvg2Gcode/README.md

 The file `config.py` contains the configurations for the conversion (printer bed size etc).

 ## Fork information
-The original has an error with svg files from inkscape.
+The original has an error with svg files from inkscape, that is solved in this fork.

-export to plain svg from inkscape then convert the file using this python module.
+From inkscape: export to plain svg, then convert the file using this python module.
+Make sure that you have converted all objects to paths :-)

 I don't know how it works, but it seems to work.